-The Associate Director of Operations and Title VI Coordinator work to ensure that internal processes are in place to ensure that all grantees are in compliance.
-One of those internal improvements is to run a final grantee compliance report in June of each year to make sure that all grantees are in compliance with Title VI especially those who received grants later in the year from January - June.
-In FY21, this was accomplished and increased our compliance rate for all subrecipients.
+The Associate Director of Operations, Director of Grants Management, and Title VI Coordinator work to ensure that internal processes are in place to ensure that all grantees are in compliance.
+One of those internal improvements is to run a final grantee compliance report in May of each year to make sure that all grantees are in compliance with Title VI especially those who received grants later in the fiscal year from January - June.
+Program Directors contact subrecipients who are not in compliance and this action tends to increase our compliance rates for all subrecipients.

 Training records are maintained by the Title VI Coordinator and by our information systems personnel.
-The on-line training covers general information about Title VI and is available in four (4) different modules (see Appendix I for a copy of the FY21 subrecipient training).
+The on-line training covers general information about Title VI and is available in four (4) different modules (see Appendix I for a copy of the FY23 subrecipient training).
 The form is designed to capture additional information from grantees which includes verification of having Title VI and LEP policies in place, and information about the AVAZA line only for subrecipients/grantees, especially smaller organizations with limited resources, that can be used to meet their language needs (see Appendix I for a copy of the training modules & form).
-A summary of the FY21 training modules is as follows:
+A summary of the FY23 training modules is as follows: